About Us

 Personal website: https://cormacjklarkin.github.io/

-I am a Ph.D. student and NASA FINESST Fellow at Boston University, where I study planetary atmospheres.
+I am currently a Planetary Scientist at NASA Langley.
+I was a Ph.D. student and NASA FINESST Fellow at Boston University, where I study planetary atmospheres.
 I work with Prof. Paul Withers at BU and Dr. Mike Person at MIT using stellar occultations to measure temperatures in the atmospheres of Uranus and Neptune.
 I received my Bachelor’s in Physics & Astronomy from the University of Pennsylvania.
 In my free time I enjoy hard-edge painting and visiting museums that have hard-edge painting.

 Personal website: https://williamrsaunders.com/

-I will be a 51 Pegasi b Fellow at the MIT Kavli Institute from 2022-2023, and I will begin as an Assistant Professor in the Yale Astronomy Department in Summer 2023.
+I was a 51 Pegasi b Fellow at the MIT Kavli Institute from 2022-2023, and I began as an Assistant Professor in the Yale Astronomy Department in Summer 2023.
 I received my Ph.D. from the Yale Astronomy Department in February 2022, and my dissertation examined the dynamical characteristics and evolution of planetary systems.
 Before that, I received my Bachelor’s degrees in Physics and Astrophysics from UC Berkeley in 2017.
 Outside of research, I love to read, play the flute, explore art museums, and eat great bread.

 Personal website: http://www.astro.yale.edu/malenarice/

-I will be a Postdoctoral Fellow of the Institute for AI and Fundamental Interactions (IAIFI) from 2022-2023, jointly affiliated with MIT and Harvard.
+I am a Postdoctoral Fellow of the Institute for AI and Fundamental Interactions (IAIFI), jointly affiliated with MIT and Harvard.
 I received my PhD. from the University of Illinois at Urbana-Champaign, where I studied the host galaxies and early interaction signatures of supernovae.
 Before that, I received my Bachelor’s degree in Computational Modeling and Data Analytics from Virginia Tech and have spent time at Los Alamos National Laboratory and the Flatiron Institute’s Center for Computational Astrophysics.
 Outside of astronomy, I love running, playing cello, and building community.

 Personal website: http://alexandergagliano.github.io/